in ,

 Valley Of the Kings

 In October 2019, while archaeologists were searching the Valley Of Kings, workers noticed something strange.
 When the sand shifted, they saw something that appeared to be a face.
 They started working to uncover the find and managed to change some of the things that we believed about Ancient Egypt.
 The Valley Of Kings has been a popular spot for researchers.
 It is located on the west bank of the Nile, and they found 63 toms.
-One of them was believed to have housed King Tut, the most famous Egyptian pharaoh.
+One of them knows that it is King Tut’s house, the most famous Egyptian pharaoh.

 Industrial Workshops

 The October 2019 discovery revealed 30 industrial workshops, dating back to 1539 B.C.
 The experts believe that it was there that the ancient Egyptians built furniture to place inside of the tombs of their fallen kings.
 This gave the researchers an idea of how the ancient locals put together the tomb décor and the coffins.
-When they made this discovery, they had no idea that in one week, something even more stunning would be revealed.
+When the discovery show, no one gets the idea that in one week, something even more stunning will show.

 This wasn’t the first find in the area.
 In 2008, archaeologists found two toms at the location.
 The pathway led to 63 tombs and chambers.
-After cracking the tombs open, it was determined that raiders had already opened them, and removed all clues regarding why the influential people of Egypt were buried in such a secretive and secure manner.
+After cracking the tombs open, it determines that raiders open them. and remove all clues regarding why the influential people of Egypt are in such a secretive and secure manner.

 King Tut’s Tomb